-When the scheduled Auto Start time occurs, the machine will automatically start the Dialysis program, confirm the concentrate, and, after the dialysate is prepared, run all of the listed self-tests.
-If there is an Air Detector Alarm, however, and Auto Prime is enabled, the Level Detector, Arterial Pressure, Venous Pressure and TMP tests will be skipped.
-They will run later during the Auto Prime program (if Auto Prime is disabled, no test will be skipped).
-At the beginning of the automatic self-test sequence, if no Air Detection Alarm occurs, the Status Box will display the message, "Standby for Test" until the tests begin (see Figure 25).
+When the scheduled Auto Start time occurs, the machine will automatically start the Dialysis program, confirm the concentrate, and, after the dialysate is prepared, run all of the listed self-tests except for the Level Detector, Arterial Pressure, Venous Pressure and TMP tests.
+At the beginning of the automatic self-test sequence, the Status Box will display the message, "Auto Start: Testing."
 Pressing keys or touching the touchscreen will interrupt the Auto Start testing.